Carers (Leave Entitlement) Bill [HL]

 Overview

-This bill amends the Employment Rights Act 1996 to give employees the right to take time off work to care for disabled dependants, expanding existing rights which cover only those who are ill.
-It also allows the Secretary of State to create regulations detailing how this leave will be implemented, including the maximum amount of leave allowed.
+This bill amends the Employment Rights Act 1996 to give employees more leave to care for dependants who are ill or disabled.
+It allows the Secretary of State to set regulations specifying how this leave will be implemented, including the amount of leave allowed and how it can be taken.

 Description